spiral/docs/docs/en/advanced/events.md

 After that, let's install `PSR-14` implementation of a compatible `EventDispatcher`.
-We provide a `spiral-packages/league-event` package that integrates a PSR-14 compatible `league/event` package into an application based on the Spiral Framework.
+We provide a `spiral-packages/league-event` package that integrates a PSR-14 compatible `league/event` package into an application based on Spiral.

 ```terminal
 composer require spiral-packages/league-event